 Professor Kevin Wheldall inducted into the Innovators’ Hall of Fame

-Researchers in laser technology took out many of the top prizes at the 5th annual Macquarie University Innovation Awards, held on 7th May, 2009 but the most coveted award was won by a literacy expert in recognition of a lifetime of improving educational outcomes for children with learning difficulties.
+Researchers in laser technology took out many of the top prizes at the 5th Annual Macquarie University Innovation Awards, but the most coveted award was won by a literacy expert in recognition of a lifetime of improving educational outcomes for children with learning difficulties.

 Brendan Nelson, Member of Parliament (left) was amongst those who congratulated Professor Wheldall (centre) on his monumental achievement